 If you’re doing a one day itinerary of Yosemite as part of a larger national parks road trip, you may be entering from another point.

 For example, if you’re entering near Wawona or Mariposa, the Mariposa Grove may be the closer and more convenient sequoia grove for a day trip.

 Depending on how you plan to get to Yosemite — whether it be through a shuttle service, a guided tour, public transportation like YARTS, or driving yourself — you’ll want to think it over carefully.

 Each has benefits and drawbacks.
 Depending on the time of year and how much parking is available, you may want to use the free shuttle around Yosemite Valley (which you can catch from Yosemite Village), even if you brought your own car.
 This will help you avoid parking backups.

 Stunning and breathtaking will be words that you will use to describe your day in Yosemite National Park.
 Having just a taste of what this park has to offer will make you want to return for a longer stay where you can explore the park in more depth with longer hikes and more breathtaking vistas.

-However, make sure that you allow time to see the key locations that were mentioned above, as these are points that are must-dos and must-sees for any Yosemite trip — even a one-day one!
+However, make sure that you allow time to see the key locations that were mentioned above, as these are points that are must-dos and must-sees for any Yosemite trip — even just one day in Yosemite!

 Allison Green is a travel blogger, writer, and podcaster who grew up in the Bay Area of California.
 She has spent time living in New York, Prague, and Sofia, but has returned to live in the East Bay.
-She has traveled to 60 countries before the age of 30 while running several digital travel businesses.
+She has traveled to 60 countries before the age of 30 while running several digital travel publications.
 Her writing and podcast have been featured in Forbes, CBC Canada, National Geographic, the Huffington Post, and CNN Arabic, amongst others.
-She’s obsessed with dogs, wine, and anywhere she can see the ocean.
+She’s obsessed with bouldering, houseplants, other people’s pets, and anywhere she can see the ocean.